gregoryguillou/terraform-api/README.md

   <a href="https://hub.docker.com/r/gregoryguillou/terraform-deck"><img src="https://img.shields.io/docker/automated/gregoryguillou/terraform-deck.svg" alt="Docker Hub"></a>
 </p>

-`Terraform-deck` helps you manage projects and workspaces from the Cloud.
+`Terraform-deck` helps you manage Terraform projects and workspaces from the Cloud.
 Access them securely from a command line or via a REST API.
 You should be able to use Terraform from anywhere and:

+- Build front-end applications and chatbots
 - Create and destroy development, training or demonstration environments on-demand.
 - Update environments on-demand from a git branch/tag
-- Build frontend applications and chatbots
-- Destroy your environment any time.
-Add the associated commands in a scheduler to keep your environments always clean and lean
+- Add and create environments, any time, from a scheduler and keep your stacks clean and lean
-- Build temporary infrastructure for demonstration, training
+- Build temporary infrastructure for demonstration and training
-- Manage your SaaS environments
+- Publish SaaS applications to your customers
-- Be creative...
+- Integrate other tools and be creative...

-# Try Terraform-deck
+## Try it

 Try `Terraform-deck` now.
 Read and comment the documents below: